Floorp-Projects/Floorp/testing/mozbase/docs/mozlog.rst

     Expected result of the test.
 Omitted if the expected result is the same as the actual result (string enum, same as ``status``).

+  ``known_intermittent``
+    A list of known intermittent statuses for that test.
+Omitted if there are no intermittent statuses expected. (items in the list are string enum, same as ``status``)

 ``test_end``
   Emitted to give the result of a test with no subtests, or the status of the overall file when there are subtests.